dpmj/alcazar/README.md

 ## Disclaimer

-This work is unrelated to any institution, and the citation and logos are merely an example of usage.
+This work is unrelated to any institution, and the references, logos and the like are merely an example of usage.

 ## To-Do